artyom2001/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/design-report.md

 ---
 name: Design Report
-about: Review any CSS errors or issues
+about: Review any CSS issues
 title: ''
 labels: design
 assignees: artyom2001

 ---

-Fix any possible issues in this branch
+Fix any possible design issues in this branch